alliedmodders/sourcemod/README.md

 License
 -------
 SourceMod is licensed under the GNU General Public License version 3.
-Special excpetions are outlined in the LICENSE.txt file inside of the licenses folder.
+Special exceptions are outlined in the LICENSE.txt file inside of the licenses folder.